 Test 3.1: Cross-component residual model (JVET-AD0108)

 In this test the cross-component residual model is tested for improving the inter prediction of ECM.
 The mode uses convolutional cross-component prediction for inter blocks.
 The cross-component models are derived using the prediction signals and applied using the reconstructed luma signal.
+A second test is performed to reduce runtimes both at encoder and decoder by disabling certain features of the proposed tool.

 List of tests to be performed